 - Workplace Productivity

-- The productivity witnessed within a workplace based on how effectively employees are performing their tasks.
+- The productivity witnessed within a workplace is based on how effectively employees are performing their tasks.

 - Worker’s Compensation

-- A system of compensation that provides medical benefit and compensation to employees that suffer an injury while on the job.
+- A system of compensation that provides medical benefits and compensation to employees that suffer an injury while on the job.